mdmower/geoip-web-api/readme.md

 - `enabledOutputs` - If an output is enabled but is not supported by the database, it will not be output in the final response.

-- `getHeaders` - Some response headers like `Content-Type` and `Content-Length` are generated automatically.
-Some headers like `Server` can be removed by setting their values to `null`.
+- `getHeaders` - Headers can be removed from the response by setting their values to `null`.
+The `Content-Type` and `Content-Length` headers are generated automatically and cannot be removed; it is possible to change the `Content-Type` header to another valid MIME type, but it is not possible to alter `Content-Length`.
+The `ETag` header additionally supports special values `"strong"` and `"weak"` to specify strong or weak ETag generation, respectively (weak by default).

 - `getPaths` - See Express [Route paths](https://expressjs.com/en/guide/routing.html#route-paths) documentation for allowed route patterns.
 Notice that the default configuration matches requests to any path.